Rules Governing Mined Land Reclamation

 Without these changes, Idaho’s surface and ground waters are at risk due to a lack of adequate proactive measures for the mining industry to follow.
 In addition, the taxpayers of Idaho are also at risk of having to pay for the reclamation of mined lands when an operator defaults on their responsibility and the financial assurance is inadequate.

 Temporary Rule Justification

 Pursuant to Sections 67-5226(1)(a) and (b), Idaho Code, the Governor has found that temporary adoption of the rule is appropriate for the following reasons:

 House Bill 141 required a temporary rule to be in place by August 1, 2019.
 The temporary rule implements several important changes for mining regulations in Idaho that will provide greater protections for public health and safety and Idaho’s water resources.

 To develop the temporary rule, negotiated rulemaking was conducted in May and June 2019 under docket number 20-0302-1901.
-The meeting schedule, comments, draft rule text, and reference materials are posted on the Rulemaking for IDAPA 20.03.02 page.
+The meeting schedule, comments, draft rule text, and reference materials are posted on the page for docket number 20-0302-1901.